luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   #mnote[könnte auch in appendix (die erklärung) und in main nur kurz dass du es unterscheidest]
   These are a separate video stream for short videos.
   Its implementation is comparable to TikTok.
-  Since October 15, 2024, every video up to three minutes of length and with a square or vertical aspect ratio will automatically categorized as a Short @youtube2025-shorts.
+  Since October 15, 2024, every video up to three minutes of length and with a square or vertical aspect ratio will be automatically categorized as a Short @youtube2025-shorts.
   Although we have explicitly not included Shorts during data collection, we there possibly have content that is not solely published as long-form video on YouTube in our data.
-  To handle that and homogenize the data anlysis, we create a variable in the data "is_short".
+  To handle that and homogenize the data analysis, we create a variable in the data "is_short".
   It indicates whether a videos is up to 180 seconds in length.

   == Video transcripts